-The planned hospital at Highway 400 and Major Mackenzie Drive will have positive impacts on the local economy, but can also be leveraged to create a significant medical health cluster at this location.
-The hospital investment represents only a portion of the employment and economic potential of the Jane Street & Major Mackenzie Centre.
+The planned new Cortelluci Vaughan hospital Hospital at Highway 400 Jane Street and Major Mackenzie Drive will have positive impacts on the local economy as well as providing critical health services to the residents of Vaughan, but and can also be leveraged to create a significant medical health cluster at this location.
+The hospital investment represents only a portion of the employment and economic potential of the Jane Street & Major Mackenzie

+Centre.
 Medical and paramedical clinics, research and supporting uses will be encouraged to locate at this site to create a critical mass of activity and economic growth.

 - 5.2.4.1.
-To support the development of a new hospital in the Jane Street & Major Mackenzie Primary Centre. - 5.2.4.2.
+To support the development of a new hospital in the Jane Street & Major Mackenzie PrimaryCentre. - 5.2.4.2.5.2.4.1.
 To attract investment to the Jane Street & Major Mackenzie Primary Centre in order to form a cluster of medical health industries and a wide variety of jobs in health care, health research, health education, medical laboratory and other related industries.
 New medical and health related industries are encouraged to locate at the Jane Street & Major Mackenzie Primary Centre, provided they are compatible with adjacent uses. - 5.2.4.3.
-To establish educational and research connections to medical institutions, such as York University's proposed medical school, and to encourage the development of related institutional buildings in the Primary Centre.

-5.2.4.4.
-To encourage the early implementation of the planned Jane Street and Major Mackenzie Drive rapid transit services such that they can be operational at the time of occupancy of the hospital.
+To establish educational and research connections to medical institutions, such as York University's proposed medical school, and to encourage the development of related institutional buildings in the Primary Centre. - 5.2.4.4.5.2.4.3.
+To encourage the early rapid implementation of the planned Jane Street and Major Mackenzie Drive rapid transit services such that they can be operational at the time of occupancy of serve the hospital.